DavidOliver/symphony-2/CONTRIBUTING.md

 The two most important things are [comments](https://github.com/symphonycms/symphony-2/wiki/Contributing-to-Symphony#commenting) and [https://github.com/symphonycms/symphony-2/wiki/Contributing-to-Symphony#code-style](code style).

-Please insure that any new method is properly documented and that the code style is respected.
+Please ensure that any new method is properly documented and that the code style is respected.

 Thanks!